-The Fingerhut Credit Account approval requirements are to meet all the general standards, like being at least 18 years old with a U.S. mailing address, SSN, and the ability to pay.
-Plus, you can get the Fingerhut Credit Account even with bad.
+The Fingerhut Credit Card approval requirements are to meet all the general standards, like being at least 18 years old with a U.S. mailing address, SSN, and the ability to pay.
+Plus, you can get the Fingerhut Credit Card even with bad.

 It is one of the easiest “credit cards” to get approved for, and it can help you improve your credit standing if used responsibly.
 “Even if you have been turned down for credit, give us a try,” Fingerhut Credit’s webpage reads.
 “We can often say Yes! when others say no.”… read full answer

-Here are the Fingerhut Credit Account approval requirements:
+Here are the Fingerhut Credit Card approval requirements:

 Applicants with bad can be accepted

 18+ years old